dannydeezy/private-key-challenges/README.md

 ### Installation
 Requires [NodeJS](https://nodejs.org/en/)

-Open your terminal and enter the following:
+First review the code in this repository.
+Never install code you haven't audited!
+Then open your terminal and enter the following:
 ```
 git clone https://github.com/dannydeezy/private-key-challenges.git
 cd private-key-challenges